OAllanFernando/next-quick-start/README.md

 Learning project with Next.js - 16 chapters.

-See the release on https://next-quick-start-drab.vercel.app
+See the release on https://next-quick-start-drab.vercel.app user@nextmail.com
+123456
+Feel free to experiment.
+If the link doesn't work, I may have already taken the app out of production

 I was surprised by the capacity of this stack, I really recommend this course to everyone.
 This will definitely be the next market adoption